 Which Is Better For Concealed Carry?

 Smith and Wesson sold well over 1,000,000 M&P Shields.
 The latest version – S&W Shield M2.0 – is even better.
 It’s that darn good.
-Walther engineered one of the highest rated Single Stack Nines in existence with the Walther PPS M2.
-Which one is more worthy of your hard earned dollars?
+Walther engineered one of the highest-rated Single Stack Nines in existence with the Walther PPS M2.
+Between the Walther PPS M2 vs S&W Shield M2.0, which is more worthy of your hard-earned dollars?

 If we could only pick one for concealed carry, which would find itself on our belt?